edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

                 username: "<enter-username>"
                 password: "<enter-password>"
     ```

 ### Authentication Server Configuration
-You can configure the authentication server to run from a different port by editing the externalAuthenticationURL value in the `device-usb-camera/Dockerfile`.
+- You can configure the authentication server to run from a different port by editing the externalAuthenticationURL value in the [Dockerfile](https://github.com/edgexfoundry/device-usb-camera/blob/main/Dockerfile).
-To disable authentication entirely, comment out the externalAuthenticationURL line in `device-usb-camera/Dockerfile`.
+- To disable authentication entirely, comment out the externalAuthenticationURL line in the [Dockerfile](https://github.com/edgexfoundry/device-usb-camera/blob/main/Dockerfile).

 !!! example - "externalAuthenticationURL line from the Dockerfile"
     ```Dockerfile
     RUN sed -i 's,externalAuthenticationURL:,externalAuthenticationURL: http://localhost:8000/rtspauth,g' rtsp-simple-server.yml